Kinston to host community weekend Hurricane Forum

 KINSTON, N.C.
-(WNCT) — The National Weather Service in Newport/Morehead City will host a community forum on hurricanes Saturday, September 17th to discuss hurricane preparedness in the community with a virtual option offered as well.
+(WNCT) — The National Weather Service in Newport/Morehead City will host a community forum on hurricanes on Saturday.
+They will discuss hurricane preparedness in the community with a virtual option offered as well.

 If you want to join the forum virtually from the comfort of your home, you can register using this link: Registration (gotowebinar.com).
 You will have the ability to ask questions and participate in discussions through the virtual option.